Matrixcoffee/track-issue-208/README.md

 ```
 $ wget -P track-issue-208 -requests-adapter https://github.com/Anorov/PySocks/raw/master/socks.py
 ```
-First Run:
+Your first run:
 ```
 $ cd track-issue-208
 $ python3 trackissue208.py --help
 ```
-Run it from cron every day or something.
+And take it from there.
+Run it daily from cron or something.
 Good luck.

 ## Getting help
 If you have questions, contact [@Coffee:matrix.org], or tentatively ask in